 Actress Brooke Shield’s intimate recounting of her experience through postpartum depression and back.

-Written by a Toronto psychiatrist, this book provides straightforward, up to date information about post-partum depression along with practical suggestions for treatment.
+Written by a Toronto psychiatrist, this book provides straightforward information about postpartum depression along with practical suggestions for treatment.

 A resource list of lower-cost professional counselling options in Vancouver.
 Corrections and suggestions welcome.